 Across the street from the plaza, the most prominent features are two white churches.
 The Federated Church, while visually interesting, has almost no ornamentation.
 The Immaculate Conception Catholic Church follows the more ornate architectural style of the central plaza.
 Both are eminently photogenic.

 From Curley School to Sonoran Desert Conference Center

-Just beyond the churches is the historic Curley School, named for mine superintendent Mike Curley, and built in classical Spanish Colonial Revival style with a copper (now tarnished) bell tower.
-What once was the K-12 school is now the renovated and re-purposed Sonoran Desert Conference Center.
+Just beyond the churches is the historic Curley School, named for mine superintendent Mike Curley, and built-in classical Spanish Colonial Revival style with a copper (now tarnished) bell tower.
+What once was the K-12 school is now, a working artists accommodations, Sonoran Desert Inn, and re-purposed Sonoran Desert Conference Center.

 Nina Altshul, who is with Ajo Regional Food Partnership, is developing a sustainable local food system to promote a healthy way of dining for all of the area residents.
 They do this through something called the “distributed agriculture model”, which is pretentious academic language for growing food in many backyards throughout the community, conducting gardening & cooking workshops, and organizing a twice-monthly Authentically Ajo Farmers Market.
 At the Visitor Center, you can pick up a map for a self-guided tour of the local gardens.
 If you go, I think you will meet a lot of people who are very enthusiastic about good food and organic gardening.

 So knowledgeable about food in general and gardening in particular, I assumed Nina had an advanced degree in farming.
 I found out that she, like me, has a degree in Anthropology, with only one slight difference.
 Mine is an undergraduate degree and hers is a Ph.D.